Layr-Labs/eigenlayer-docs/docs/developers/quickstart.md

 ![Hello World Diagram](/img/avs/hello-world-diagram-v2.png)

 ## Key Components of Hello World AVS
-- AVS Consumer: Requests a "Hello, {name}" message to be generated and signed.
+- AVS Consumer: Requests a "Hello, ___" message to be generated and signed.
 - AVS: Takes the request and emits an event for operators to handle.
 - Operators: Picks up the request, generates the message, signs it, and submits it back to the AVS.
 - Validation: Ensures the operator is registered and has the necessary stake, then accepts the submission.